 Charles Linshaw holds an M.F.A. in Acting from Columbia University and has also trained extensively with SITI Company.
-As an actor, he has performed in New York and Boston in theater, film, television, commercials and corporate videos.
-He has also performed numerous voiceovers for Frontline on PBS since 2004, including the Emmy Award winning episode, A Death in Tehran, and the Emmy nominated episodes, The Confessions and Rules of Engagement.
+As an actor, he has performed in theater, film, television, commercials and corporate videos.
+Charles has also performed numerous voiceovers for Frontline on PBS since 2004, including the Emmy Award winning episodes, A Death in Tehran and Opium Brides.
 He recently made his professional directing debut with an outdoor production of Much Ado About Nothing in Cambridge, MA.
-Charles has been voice and dialect coach at The Nora Theatre Company, Stoneham Theatre, Happy Medium Theatre, the Theater Offensive, and Lesley University.
+As a voice and dialect coach, Charles has worked at New Repertory Theatre, Stoneham Theatre, The Nora Theatre Company, Happy Medium Theatre, the Theater Offensive, and Lesley University.
 He has taught voice, scene study, improvisation, Viewpoints, devised theater, on-camera acting, business of acting, and is currently a Linklater Teacher Trainee.
 He has also been a guest lecturer at Brandeis University, part-time faculty at The Boston Conservatory, and has led workshops and master classes at Emerson College, Babson College, and Bentley College.

-Charlie teaches Actors and Acting, the Professional Voice, and Improvisation for Entrepreneurs.
+Charlie teaches: Introduction to Acting, The Professional Voice, and Improvisation for Entrepreneurs.

 Production Work at Northeastern